Martin-Adra/Martin-Adra.github.io/essays/Smart-Question.md

 ---
 layout: essay
 type: essay
-title: "Why Choose TypeScript?
-Insights from a Researcher's Perspective"
+title: "Brains Over Blabber: Why Smart Questions Matter More Than Smart Answers"
 # All dates must be YYYY-MM-DD format!
-date: 2025-01-23
+date: 2025-02-03
 published: true
 labels:
-  - Research
+  - Stack Overflow
-  - Learning
+  - Questions
-  - Organization
+  - Answers
 ---

 <img width="200px" class="rounded float-start pe-4" src="../img/Diagrams-1.jpg">

 In my eyes, smart questions are characterized by clarity, specificity, and completeness.
-They follow to established guidelines that facilitate efficient and effective responses from the community.
-For software engineers, mastering the art of asking such questions not only expedites troubleshooting but also contributes to a collective repository of knowledge that benefits the broader development community.
+For software engineers, mastering the art of asking such questions makes troubleshooting much better.
 Conversely, poorly framed questions can lead to misunderstandings, insufficient assistance, and a waste of valuable time for both the asker and potential responders.

-## Organization is Key!

-For one of my jobs I had to interview with, they asked me how I organized my code.
-As any average programmer would say, I would put sections and made sure my code is readable through the comments I put.
-Of course, there is much more to this as any good programmer should follow clean and responsible guidelines in how to format their code.
-However, as I said earlier, the languages I worked with would not provide "best practices" as good as TypeScript would in terms of being organized.
-For example, with TypeScript, it is very easy and effective to call out a variable whether it needs to be constant or changed.
-Here is a function that would calculate the sum of all of the numbers under 1000 (or any number you want) that are divisible by 3 or 5:
+Despite this negative effect, poor questions still come up from time to time.

+Speaking of questions, one prime website that us software engineers always venture to for answers is Stack Overflow.
+Whenever a question pops up in their mind that is not answerable at that moment, Stack Overflow is always the place to go to.
+So, let's talk about this amazing source and explore this idea of smart questions!

+## Not so smart, but we must ask

+When going into Stack Overflow, it would typically require you to ask a smart question.
+However, let's look into one that is not from this source

 ```
 function projectEulerOne(num : number){